-At Superior Mortgage Company, Inc., we specialize in residential and commercial loans and provide the best products and services available.
+At Superior Mortgage Co., Inc., we specialize in residential and commercial loans and provide the best products and services available.
 Whether you are purchasing, refinancing or in need of a home equity loan, and regardless of any credit problems, we can help you.
-Contact the company with the answers you need.
+Contact the company that can answer all your questions.
 Call us at 845-883-8200.